Skip to main content

 Laravel Framework

 Laravel is a full-stack PHP framework.
-Flux-Orbit automatically detects and optimizes Laravel applications:
+Deploy with Git automatically detects and optimizes Laravel applications:

 docker run -d \